Affiliate links on Android Authority may earn us a commission. Learn more.

 How to change the font size in Android

 To a visually impaired person, the modern miracle of a smartphone comes with acute challenges.
-Not the least of these is the fact that the use of the phone is heavily text-centric, and they are meant to be used on the go.
-To allow for quicker, more comfortable phone use by those with vision impairment, Android allows you to change the font size up or down from the default size.
-You can also turn on screen magnification, which lets you pinch-zoom in and out of your screen as if you were looking at a photograph.
+Not the least of these is that the phone is heavily text-centric and is meant to be used on the go.
+Android allows you to enlarge or shrink the default font size for quicker, more comfortable phone use.
+You can also turn on screen magnification, which lets you pinch-zoom in and out of your screen as if looking at a photograph.
 Both are easy to use and adjust if you know where to look.
-WE discuss how to change the font size in Android in this quick how to below.
+We discuss how to change the font size in Android in this quick how-to below.

 Pro tip: In addition to changing the font size, there are some other accessibility features you might want to consider, including changing the font type to something easier to read.
 For more tips, check out our guide to the Android Accessibility Suite.